JDurstberger/halboy-ts/README.md

 - Resource

   - links
+    - support for arrays of links
     - support for deprecation
     - support for templated
-  - properties
   - embedded
-  - toJson
-    - embedded
+    - support for arrays of resources
   - fromJson

 - Navigator